 Where to Stay in Santa Catarina Palopó

 Santa Catarina Palopó has a handful of things to do, so staying overnight might be a good option if you want to slow down and enjoy the peace and quiet of this municipality and all it has to offer.
-Not to mention, it’s ideal for those wanting to be close by Panajachel without the crowds.
+Not to mention, it’s ideal for those wanting to be close to Panajachel without the crowds.

 That said, here are a few of the top recommended places to stay.